crablab/rhul-licence/README.md

 a) obeys the conditions of the licence
 b) attributes the Copyright Holder and source
-c) does not misrepresent ownership of The Software Submission of work that has been plagerised or otherwise misrepresented is treated as Academic Misconduct.
-Submissions are routinly checked for this.
+c) does not misrepresent ownership of The Software Submission of work that has been plagiarised or otherwise misrepresented is treated as Academic Misconduct.
+Submissions are routinely checked for this.
 ```

 ## Licence Templates